peretz/StarfleetMineClearing/README.md

 There are several examples provided in the fields and scripts directories which can be used as shown below:
 ./StarfleetMineClearing.out ./scripts/Exercise1.script ./fields/Exercise1.fields

-What is the program architecture?
+How is the program organized?

 The program uses three classes, Field, Script and Simulation, and a main.cpp file.
 The three classes leverage most of the logic for this implementation.
 Below, I cover their responsibilities.